privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 Browser-->>Browser:If sharedStorage.get(some_key) fails to return result, create reach report.

-Note right of Browser:* we skip the reach reporting flow<br/> if sharedStorage.get(some_key) returns a result.
+Note right of Browser:* We skip the reach reporting flow<br/> if sharedStorage.get(some_key) returns a result.

 Browser-)DSP: Trigger reporting using privateAggregation.contributeToHistogram()

-Browser-->>Browser: View aggregatable reports via chrome://private-aggregation-internals/

 Browser-)DSP: View aggregatable reports delivered to .well-known endpoint (https://privacy-sandbox-demos-dsp.dev/reporting/view-reports)